Russia Double Taxation Avoidance Treaties

-The main purpose of these treaties is to protect the investor for being double taxed for the same income in two different countries and to prevent tax discrimination against a signatory country abroad.
-Especially the interest, royalties, pensions, dividends are subject of this double tax treaties.
+The main purpose of these treaties is to protect the investor from being double taxed for the same income in two different countries and to prevent tax discrimination against a signatory country abroad.
+Especially the interest, royalties, pensions, dividends are subject to this double tax treaties.

 Since 2002, when the new profit tax law came into force, it changed the tax regime applied to the foreign companies doing business in Russia.
-The former extremely bureaucratic procedure is now replaced with a much simplified procedure which allows the investors to take advantage faster of the double taxation treaties signed by Russia with different countries along the years.
+The former extremely bureaucratic procedure is now replaced with a much-simplified procedure which allows the investors to take advantage faster of the double taxation treaties signed by Russia with different countries over the years.

 There are two ways to profit from the double tax treaties exemptions: without tax deducted or with tax deducted at a reduced rate of tax as agreed in the double tax treaty.

-Most of Russian double taxation treaties contain provide for the following elements composing the income to be taxed, such as:
+Most of the Russian double taxation treaties contain provisions for the following elements composing the income to be taxed, such as:

 Most of Russia’s double tax agreements contain provisions on the permanent establishment status, which allows foreign companies to set up operations in this country under various forms.
 Under this status, foreign companies can benefit from advantageous tax conditions.

 Following the Organization for Economic Co-operation and Development Model Convention, Russia has introduced tax information exchange clauses in its agreements.